3 ways to make feijoa chutney

 ½ tsp ground mace

-½ tsp cayenne pepper or chili powder
+½ tsp cayenne pepper or chilli powder

 ½ tsp ground cloves